Castles of scotland

 And thir three stanes ye'se never get"

 Only one of the stones was found.
-It gets its name from the strange property that is exudes moisture, even when kept in dry conditions.
+It gets its name from the strange property that it exudes moisture, even when kept in dry conditions.
 Some say it misses the other 2 stones, bless it.
-The stone is treated with the utmost request and fear even by people at the castle.
+The stone is treated with the utmost respect and fear even by people at the castle.

 Hermitage